bozonx/social-media-posting-microservice/docs/api.md

 ## Content Conversion

-The microservice supports content format conversion between:

-- HTML → Markdown, Plain Text
-- Markdown → HTML, Plain Text

-**Note:** For Telegram, body content is **not converted** - it is sent as-is to the Telegram API.
-The `bodyFormat` field simply maps to the appropriate `parse_mode` parameter.
-Content conversion may be used by other platform providers in the future.
+**The microservice does NOT perform any content conversion.** The `body` content is always sent as-is to the platform API.

+The `bodyFormat` field is used only to specify the format of the content you're providing, which is then mapped to the appropriate platform-specific parameter (e.g., `parse_mode` for Telegram).

+**Your responsibility:** Ensure that the `body` content is already formatted according to the `bodyFormat` you specify.

 ---